 The Special Shareholders' Meeting, more specifically, resolves on matters of common interest such as the approval of resolutions adopted by the Shareholders' Meeting of the Company that prejudice the rights of the category and the appointment of the Common Representative (section 146 of the TUIF).

 The Common Representative provides to the execution of the resolutions adopted by the Special Shareholders' Meeting and protects interests of holders of savings shares toward the Company.
 Within such duty, he also has the right to join the Company's Meeting (section 147 of the TUIF).

-The Special Meeting of UniCredit Savings Shareholders, held on June 6, 2014, confirmed Mr. Nicola Borgonovo, attorney at law, as Common Representative of UniCredit S.p.A.
-Saving Shareholders for the period 2014-2016 with term of office by the date of approval of financial statements for 2016.
+The Special Meeting of UniCredit Savings Shareholders, held on May 29, 2017, confirmed Mr. Nicola Borgonovo, attorney at law, as Common Representative of UniCredit S.p.A.
+Savings Shareholders for the period 2017-2019 with term of office expiring at the date of the AGM called upon to approve the 2019 financial statements.

 In the framework of the professional activity, Mr. Nicola Borgonovo deals with corporate law issues, such as the ones concerning the corporate governance and the protection of minorities.